-If you are involved in technology, you know the drill: Microsoft Patch Tuesday, or Cybersecurity and Infrastructure Security Agency (CISA) releases an urgent advisory, or an Information Sharing and Analysis Center (ISAC) issues a bulletin of an urgent cybersecurity advisory to its membership.
+If you are involved in technology, you know the drill: Cybersecurity and Infrastructure Security Agency (CISA) releases an urgent advisory, or an Information Sharing and Analysis Center (ISAC) issues a bulletin of an urgent cybersecurity advisory to its membership or the routine Microsoft Patch Tuesday.

-In most high-performing health delivery organizations (HDOs), these alerts trigger change management processes and organization-wide actions to identify and patch various networked endpoints and servers to minimize network exposure and data risks from this latest vulnerability.
+In most high-performing health organizations, these alerts trigger change management processes and organization-wide actions to identify and patch various networked endpoints and servers to minimize network exposure and data risks from this latest vulnerability.

-Not to mention that added risks of patient safety and clinical operations if care cannot be delivered because of equipment downtime!
+Not to mention that added risks to patient safety and clinical operations if care cannot be delivered because of equipment downtime!

 Where does that leave the HDO when it comes to patching their medical devices?

-Together, the HDO and MDM are “responsible for putting appropriate mitigations in place to address patient safety risks and ensure proper device performance”.
+Together, the organization and MDM are “responsible for putting appropriate mitigations in place to address patient safety risks and ensure proper device performance”.

 It takes a partnership…